-Cancel: Click Cancel button to erase all fields and enter new information.
+Clear: Click the Clear button to erase all fields and enter new information.

 DMZ

 This screen enables users to create a DMZ for those computers that cannot access Internet applications properly through the WLAN Router and associated security settings.

 Note: Any clients added to the DMZ exposes the clients to security risks such as viruses and unauthorized access.